75-year-old NJ woman drugged, robbed of thousands of dollars. How officials say criminals are targeting vulnerable seniors - Local News 8

 Click here for updates on this story

-PATERSON, New Jersey (WCBS) — A 75-year-old woman in New Jersey said she was drugged, then robbed of thousands of dollars.
+PATERSON, New Jersey (WCBS, WLNY) — A 75-year-old woman in New Jersey said she was drugged, then robbed of thousands of dollars.

 Tuesday morning, when Maria Ramos was returning from a doctor’s appointment, she said a woman approached her asking for directions.